valdemarjuniorr/guidelines-study/golang/README.md

 ## Quotes
 - ["If you took a working C/C++/Java function and translated that to Golang, it’s highly unlikely that would yield remotely decent Golang code."](https://medium.com/myntra-engineering/my-journey-with-golang-web-services-4d922a8c9897)

+- Main() responsibility is to pull as much information from the environment to bootstrap the running program into working correctly.